-The Shoalhaven River Bombay Reserve is a significant place of recreation for local residents (McDougall 2009) and Bossiaea bombayensis may be trampled and disturbed at this site.
-Several mature plants were recently killed during maintenance works on the road adjacent to this reserve (Appleby 2022).
+The Shoalhaven River at Bombay Reserve is a significant place of recreation for local residents (McDougall 2009) and Bossiaea bombayensis is at higher risk of being trampled and disturbed at this site.
+Several mature plants were recently killed during maintenance works on the road adjacent to this reserve also (Appleby 2022).
 Recent survey of the very small Warri site also showed disturbance from campers and caravanners (Appleby pers. obs.
 November 2022).